 These errors are mainly due to three main reasons.

-For example - misuse of the instrument can cause the lack of zero adjustment of the instruments, a bad initial adjustment, the use of lead to a too high resistance.
+For example - misuse of the instrument can cause the lack of zero adjustment of the instruments, a poor initial adjustment, the use of lead to too high resistance.

-c) Load effect - It is the most common type of error caused by the instrument in measurement works.
-For example, when the voltmeter is connected to the high resistance circuit it gives an erroneous reading, and when it is connected to the low resistance circuit it gives a reliable reading.
-This means that the voltmeter has a load effect on the circuit.
+c) Load effect - This is the most common type of error that the instrument causes in measurement work.
+For example, when the voltmeter is connected to the high-strength circuit it gives a wrong reading, and when connected to the low-resistance circuit, it gives a reliable reading.
+This means that the voltmeter has a charging effect on the circuit.